 ADD EGGS:

-SIZE MATTERS… when it comes to your eggs!
+SIZE MATTERS… when it comes to eggs!

 Once the eggs are all incorporated, pour into a piping bag fitted with a large star tip.